BasPieren/weekly-nerd-1819/README.md

 ## Weekly Mingle ☕️

 ## Sources 📚
-This is a list of all the sources I used for the articles:
+This is a list of all the sources I used:

   * [Designing For Print With CSS](https://www.smashingmagazine.com/2015/01/designing-for-print-with-css/)
   * [A Guide To The State Of Print Stylesheets In 2018](https://www.smashingmagazine.com/2018/05/print-stylesheets-in-2018/)